byNestorCode/db-containers/README.md

 # 🚢 DB-Containers

-a repository to help you in the creation of a database server with an administrator through phpmyadmin.
+A repository to help you in the creation of a database server with an administrator through phpmyadmin.
 In the future this repo will manage some types of db.

 # Welcome 🚀
 First of all, welcome, if you are here it's because I'm probably the one who is no longer there and you need this documentation to know how to maintain, modify and update the project.
 I want you to know that you can count on my total support.